Most of us are curious about reincarnation and whether we have come to this planet “before.”

 Reincarnation Is Not What You Think It Is … Here’s Why

 A few years ago I came to conclude that we are all divine fragments of God, Divinity, the Tao, Consciousness, or whatever you would like to call it.
-I came to this life-changing realization via the 6 questions described in this article.
+I came to this life-changing realization via these 6 questions.
 This is what Jesus, Buddha, Eckhart Tolle, Mooji, Adyashanti, Gangaji, Ramana Maharshi, and every wise “enlightened” man and woman through the ages has pointed to and spoken about: The mind is limited.
 The self is an illusion.
 We are all One and the same at our very core.

 Therefore, if our identity is an illusion, how is it possible to reincarnate?
 As Sol wrote in a previous article, “Reincarnation of an ‘individual self’ is only as possible to the extent of believing that your sense of ‘self’ – your ego – is real.”

 If you believe that you are your personality and are separate from everything and everyone else, you will believe what people traditionally say about reincarnation: that your identity will be reborn into a new body and circumstance.